 Grammar for the Well-Trained Mind is a complete grammar course for intermediate and upper-level students.
 Some students are ready to start in grade 5, especially if they have completed First Language Lessons, Level 4.
 A little more maturity helps most students, so start in grade 6 or higher if you wish.

 Writing With Skill, Levels 1-3 (WWS) is a complete pre-rhetoric course delivered in three levels which build upon one another.
 Always start with Level 1 and proceed through the three levels in order.
 We recommend beginning in grades 5, 6, or 7.
 Students can begin in later grades with some modification to allow time for rhetoric-level writing instruction.
 Students who struggle with the narration and dictation skills in Writing With Skill, Level 1 can establish a firmer foundation by working through Writing With Ease, Level 4.
-Tell me about Writing With Skill (This FAQ includes a link to the Scope and Sequence).
+Tell me about Writing With Skill.

 In 2014, based on the first years of customer feedback, Susan Wise Bauer wrote an article updating Writing With Ease, Writing With Skill Recommendations.
 These recommendations are "baked into" The Well-Trained Mind, 4th Edition, published in 2016.
 This article describes a few options that can help you find a way forward if your student is starting "out of sequence."